 It Takes Time To Create a New Culture of New Attitudes

 It happens all the time, employees complaining about other employees, bringing down the moral of the entire workplace.
 Creating an environment that can be debilitating, it feels like a dark cloud.
-As a manager, here are MY top 6 Techniques, to help create an environment that is productive, and uplifting, and pulls your team together as one body.
+As a manager, here are my top six techniques to help create an environment that is productive, uplifting, and pulls your team together as one body.

 - Identify your individual team members strengths, and praise them regularly & publicly.

 - When an employee is struggling in an area, take them to the person with that strength, and have them work together.
 Express how wonderful it is that we all have different strengths, and weaknesses and that we can help each other grow.
 Try to ensure different team members are regularly helping each other, the feeling of importance, and accomplishment works wonders.